andreaspastor/Discriminability-Analysis/README.md

 # Tool for the evaluation of discriminative power of methodologies for multimedia subjective quality assessment

-This repository contains the code to analyse the discriminability between the subjective scores (e.g, MOS, JND, JOD, PD) obtained from a subjective test.
+This repository contains the code to analyze the discriminability between the subjective scores (e.g., MOS, JND, JOD, PD) obtained from a subjective test.

-This tools is useful to validate the quality/relability of the subjective scores obtained from a subjective test.
-Example of this application can be found in the following paper:
+This tool is helpful to validate the quality/reliability of the subjective scores obtained from a subjective test.
+An example of this application can be found in the following paper:

 ```bibtex
 Pastor, Andréas, and Patrick Le Callet.
 "Towards guidelines for subjective haptic quality assessment: A case study on quality assessment of compressed haptic signals."
 2023 IEEE International Conference on Multimedia and Expo (ICME).
 IEEE, 2023.
 ```

-A new multimedia applications like haptic feedbacks quality evaluation needs to be validated by a subjective test and a methodology appropriated to this modality needs to be validated.
-The validation of a methodology passes by the evaluation of the discriminative power of the subjective scores.
+A new multimedia application, like haptic feedback quality evaluation, needs to be validated by a subjective test, and a methodology appropriated to this modality needs to be validated.
+The validation of a methodology passes by evaluating the discriminative power of the subjective scores.

-Moreover, the presented tool can be used to evaluate and compare efficiency of different methodologies for multimedia subjective quality assessment.
-Like the comparison of ACR-HR versus DCR-EVP for SDR and HDR video content.
+Moreover, the presented tool can be used to evaluate and compare the efficiency of different methodologies for multimedia subjective quality assessment, such as the comparison of ACR-HR versus DCR-EVP for SDR and HDR video content.
 ```bibtex
 Pastor, Andréas, et al. "“Discriminability–Experimental Cost” tradeoff in subjective video quality assessment of codec: DCR with EVP rating scale versus ACR–HR."
 2024 Picture Coding Symposium (PCS).
 IEEE, 2024.
 ```
-or the comparison of ACR-HR, DSIS, and SAMVIQ methodologies for 360° Audio-Visual content with spatial audio.
+Or the comparison of ACR-HR, DSIS, and SAMVIQ methodologies for 360° Audio-Visual content with spatial audio.

 ```bibtex
 Pastor, Andréas, et al. "Comparison of subjective methodologies for local perception of distortion in videos and impact on objective metrics resolving power."
 (2024).